PredatorCZ/HavokLib/README.md

 Version 2016 is only tested under x64 MSVC Little-endian.

 ## Supported classes
-NOTE: this library was created mostly for reading hkaSkeleton classes

 * hkaSkeleton: 5.5.0 - 2014.1, 2016
 * hkRootLevelContainer: 5.5.0 - 2014.1, 2016
 * hkaAnimationContainer: 5.5.0 - 2014.1, 2016